hugoferreira/asso-pipes-and-stuff-v19/readme.md

         | **Push** | [Promise](https://en.wikipedia.org/wiki/Futures_and_promises)  | [Observable](http://reactivex.io/documentation/observable.html) |

 1. Realize you've now built the basis for explicit pipes.
 Refactor the project to support them.

-> **Note.** Asynchronous programming is hard for the human brain.
-Testing it is even harder!
-You'll make a lot of mistakes... that's normal and part of the learning process.

 ## General Notes on Pub/Sub Architectures